Megxit: Prince Philip's frustration - 'what the hell are they playing at?'

 Philip, who is now largely bed-ridden at Sandringham's Wood Farm, has always been extremely close to Harry.
 The Sun newspaper reports the Queen's husband has been left "deeply hurt" at the Sussexes' decision to step back from duties.

-The shock move to spend a large part of their time n Canada — suddenly revealed on social media — comes just weeks after the Prince was treated in hospital in the run-up to Christmas.
+The shock move to spend a large part of their time in Canada — suddenly revealed on social media — comes just weeks after Philip was treated in hospital in the run-up to Christmas.

 Notoriously, Philip has not been a fan of Canada in the past, once reportedly commenting: "We don't come to Canada for our health.
 We can think of other ways of enjoying ourselves."

-Earlier, Prince William spoke publicly for the first time about his youngr brother's choice to separate from the royal family, saying he hopes that the royals can make amends.
+Earlier, Prince William spoke publicly for the first time about his younger brother's choice to separate from the royal family, saying he hopes that the royals can make amends.

-The two brothers will meet with their father and grandmother, Queen Elizabeth II, on Monday at Sandringham estate in hopes of reaching an understanding.
+The two brothers will meet with their father and grandmother the Queen, on Monday at her Sandringham estate in hopes of reaching an understanding.

-Though Meghan will be staying in Vancouver with eight-month-old Archie, she plans to call in for the meeting.
+Though Meghan will be staying in Vancouver with 8-month-old Archie, she plans to call in for the meeting.